coinyon/buchfink/README.md

     buchfink fetch

-Then you can generate ad-hoc tax report like this:
+Then you can generate an ad-hoc tax report like this:

     buchfink report -n my_tax_2019 --from=2019-01-01 --to=2020-01-01